Topologically protected Bell-cat states in a simple spin model: Results

 Comparing this equation with Eqns.\ \eqref{eq:bloch} and \eqref{eq:comp}, we see they are the same when the transformations $\sin\theta \to |\alpha|$ and $\phi \to \beta$ are made.
 Applying these transformations to the calculation of the winding number in Eq.\ \eqref{eq:wind} gives

 Equation \ref{eq:aW} shows that when both $w$ and $v$ are nonzero, the winding number changes once at $\vert \alpha \vert = v/w$, which corresponds to the location of the bound state.
 Figure \ref{fig:cohbound} displays the Fock space probability distributions of the bound state, obtained numerically by diagonalizing Eq.\ \eqref{eq:hama} (red dashed curve), alongside the coherent state centered at $m_a = \vert \alpha \vert^2 = \vert v/w\vert^2$ (black solid curve).
-The excellent agreement between the two curves confirms that the bound state is well-approximated by a coherent state localized at this point.
 The inset shows the energy spectrum of $\hat{H}_a$, highlighting \textit{two} bound states at $E = 0$ in red.
 The first is the bound state featured in the main figure, while the second arises due to the truncation of the bosonic mode’s Hilbert space at $N_a = 201$, which introduces an artificial boundary.
 According to the bulk-boundary correspondence, this boundary supports an additional bound state at the opposite edge.
-This degeneracy can be lifted—even in the truncated Hilbert space—by adding a perturbative term to $\hat{H}_a$ proportional to the mode energy, $\hat{a}^\dagger\hat{a}$.
+This degeneracy can be lifted, even in the truncated Hilbert space, by adding a perturbative term to $\hat{H}_a$ proportional to the mode energy, $\hat{a}^\dagger\hat{a}$.
 The perturbation must remain small enough to avoid closing the energy gap between the bound state and the bulk, which would otherwise destroy the true bound state.